valinorq1/wildberries-simple-parser/README.md

-# wildberries-simple-parser
-<h3>This is simple wildberries parse w/ async/aiohttp</h3>
+# wildberries Scraper with asyncio